-The market for online resale clothing will more than double in the next five years.
+The market for resale clothing will more than double in the next five years.

-The total apparel resale market will grow to $64 billion during the next five years, up from its current $28 billion, according to the 2020 Resale Report from online fashion resale marketplace ThredUp and Global Data.
+The total apparel resale market (which includes online resell as well as thrift and donation stores) market will grow to $64 billion during the next five years, up from its current $28 billion, according to the 2020 Resale Report from online fashion resale marketplace ThredUp and Global Data.
 Resale grew 25 times faster than retail in 2019, and 70% of surveyed consumers are now open to buying secondhand.
 Sixty-four million consumers bought secondhand products in 2019.

 “It’s not a niche market anymore; it is a mass-market experience,” Anthony Marino, president of ThredUp, told WWD.
 ThredUp has entered into partnerships with a number of retailers, including Macy’s, Gap, J.C.
 Penney and, most recently, Abercrombie & Fitch.